Galapagos Liveaboard Diving

 Social areas and amenities

-Most divers are complacent with a 7mm wetsuit from June to November, with a hooded vest and gloves and a minimum 5 mm wetsuit from December to May.
-Gloves and hood are energetically suggested in your scuba equipment.
+Most divers are comfortable in a 7 mm wetsuit with a hooded vest and gloves from June to November, and at least a 5 mm wetsuit from December to May.
+Gloves and a hood are strongly recommended.

 WHAT TO BRING

-• Packing for a liveaboard trip is much easier than packing for a land-based vacation.
+• Packing for a liveaboard is far easier than packing for a land-based vacation.

-• Please remember that the Galapagos Islands straddle the Equator and the sun can be very strong at times.
-For this reason please make sure you have sufficient strength sunscreen.
+• Remember that the Galapagos Islands straddle the Equator and the sun can be very strong, so be sure to bring high-protection sunscreen.

-• In case of rough weather or if you have a tendency towards seasickness, come prepared with motion sickness medications or Transderm patches from your doctor.
+• And if you are prone to seasickness, come prepared with motion-sickness medication or patches from your doctor.

 inquire now